lubingau/7SuperRes/README.md

     cp setup_docker_env.sh Vitis-AI/
     cp -r pkgs/ Vitis-AI/src/vai_quantizer/vai_q_tensorflow2.x/
     ```
-5. Copy the `dz-flow`

-5. To launch the docker container with Vitis AI tools, execute the following commands from the `Vitis-AI` folder:
+5. Copy the `dz-vai-flow` folders into the `Vitis-AI` folder:
     ```bash
+    cp -r dz-vai-flow/ Vitis-AI/
+    ```

+6. To launch the docker container with Vitis AI tools, execute the following commands from the `Vitis-AI` folder:
+    ```bash
     cd Vitis-AI/
     sudo ./docker_run.sh xilinx/vitis-ai-tensorflow2-cpu:latest
     ```
-6. Once you are into the Vitis AI container, execute the following script to install some missing packages and libraries:
+7. Once you are into the Vitis AI container, execute the following script to install some missing packages and libraries:
     ```bash
     sudo ./setup_docker_env.sh
     ```
-6. Voilà!
+8. Voilà!
 You are ready to play with Vitis AI tools.

 ***WARNING**: you will need to execute the `setup_docker_env.sh` script each time you launch Vitis AI container.*